Why Should I Choose Metal Railing For My Deck?

 What Parts Make Up Metal Deck Railing?

-Like other railing systems, metal deck railing includes posts, rails, and infill.
 Posts are the thick, vertical pieces that give your railing strength.
 Rails are the long, horizontal bars - most railing systems will have a top rail and a bottom rail.
 Posts and rails create a rectangle; infill sits inside that rectangle.
 Infill can be balusters - smaller, vertical bars parallel to your posts.
 But railing can also use glass balusters, glass panels, or metal cables as infill.
+Metal railing can also use mesh panels or horizontal rods as infill instead of traditional vertical balusters.

 What Different Metals Can I Choose For My Deck Railing?